Outstanding Research Paper Award

 - Reflects on past teaching experience to improve current practice and utilizes best practices in pedagogy

 - Shows consistency in teaching excellence (have taught for at least three semesters)

-The 2022 Outstanding Teaching Award nominations are accepted through March.
+This year, two awards will be presented: one for Assistant Professors and one for Associate/Full Professors.
+The Outstanding Teaching Award nominations are accepted through March 11, 2023.
 Self-nominations are welcome.
-The MBS Outstanding Teaching Award(s) are announced at the MBS Annual Retreat.
+The MBS Outstanding Teaching Award(s) will be announced at the MBS Annual Retreat.

 Please contact email@example.com with any questions.